This page is about our financial early retirement plan. If you want to know more about us and why we’re doing this, head over to the About page.

 Retirement means never having to work again.

-We absolutely will work in retirement because we plan to have many retirement years in front of us, and we have naturally inquisitive minds that crave problem-solving opportunities and the chance to help people.
+We absolutely will work a little in retirement because we plan to have many retirement years in front of us, and we have naturally inquisitive minds that crave problem-solving opportunities and the chance to help people.
 The work we do, however, is work that feels like fun to us, that we choose to do.

 We didn’t trade our careers for jobs.
 We traded them for permanent control of our time and brain space.